 This makes it valuable for your child to learn how to induce a calm focus through breathing techniques.
 Have them practice the breathing exercise below at least twice a day, but especially before bed.
 (It will help them sleep better.)
 As your child develops the ability to breathe deeply and intentionally, begin to help them reach for the technique when they are feeling stressed or anxious.
 The goal is for your child to train their mind and body to use breathing to calm themselves and focus appropriately.

 - Have your child put their hand on their belly and take a deep breath in through their nose.
 It is helpful to slowly count to four aloud at first, progressing to silent counting.
 Explain to your child that they should feel their belly rise when they take their breath.

 - Have your child hold this breath for the count of four.
 This helps expand the lungs and also improves breathing control.

 - Have your child let their breath out to the count of four.
 If they are old enough to understand, have them make a wooshing sound as the air travels out of their mouth.

 - Repeat four times.

-Read more on this topic through my blogs on this website and by purchasing my book (CLICK HERE TO PURCHASE), Unique Reader Solutions.
+Read more on this topic through my blogs on this website and by purchasing my book (CLICK HERE TO PURCHASE), Unique Learner Solutions.